pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 :::

 The brackets functionality is implemented in the {bracket-matcher} package.
-To change defaults related to bracket handling, or to disable it entirely, visit this package’s page in the settings view.
+To change defaults related to bracket handling, or to disable it entirely, visit this package’s settings page in the settings view.

 ## Encoding